Jony-07/Lab-Dse-Guides/README.md

 # INFORMATION

 > To run the DSE guides.
-First, you need Visual Studio to run MVC Persona and Eclipse (Web) to N-Capas
+First, I used Visual Studio to run MVC Persona and MVC Pelicula.
+Furthermore, I used Eclipse (Web) to N-Capas

 # LICENSE